dragonfire535/xiao/README.md

 * **meme-gen-modern:** Sends a meme with the text and image of your choice.
 * **new-password:** Sends a "Weak Password/Strong Password" meme with the passwords of your choice.
 * **nike-ad:** Sends a "Believe in Something" Nike Ad meme with the text of your choice.
+* **phoebe-teaching-joey:** Sends a "Phoebe Teaching Joey" meme with text of your choice.
 * **plankton-plan:** Sends a Plankton's Plan meme with steps of your choice.
 * **scroll-of-truth:** Sends a "Scroll of Truth" meme with the text of your choice.
 * **skyrim-skill:** Sends a "Skyrim Skill" meme with the skill and image of your choice.